 Foxes are one of the most beloved animals on the North American continent, but they can also be one of the most destructive animals.
 Foxes are small animals that rarely grow larger than a large house cat.
 They are mainly recognized by their striking color, small build, large facial features with large ears and bushy tail.
 Foxes will mainly scavenge their food, but will also prey upon smaller animals such as rodents and birds.
 They live in dens that they will burrow or they will also take up residence in secure places like your shed, under your house or even in the bushes next to your house.
 While foxes are usually not seen as a pest, there are many people that would disagree with you.

-What Are Some Ways to Kill a Fox in the Yard?
+and ways to Kill a Fox in the Yard

-How to Get Foxes out from under a Shed or Porch?
+and how to Get Foxes out from under a Shed or Porch

-What Diseases Do Foxes Carry and What Are Some Symptoms of a Sick Fox?
+.
+Learn about Diseases Foxes Carry and Some Symptoms of a Sick Fox

 .
 I an even answer if foxes Make Good Pets